Ryan McGowan: St Johnstone

 McGowan returned to Scottish football in July 2022, signing for St Johnstone.
+He would score his first goal for the Saintees on 24 May 2023, a last-minute equaliser against Ross County.
+After two seasons with the Saintees, the club confirmed on 3 July 2024 that McGowan had left the club after the expiry of his contract.

+Livingston

+In July 2024, McGowan signed for Scottish Championship club Livingston on a two-year deal.
+McGowan made his competitive debut for the Lions on 13 July in a victory over Forfar Athletic in the Scottish League Cup group stage.
+On 8 February 2025, McGowan scored his first goal for Livi in a Scottish Cup fifth round victory over Cove Rangers.
+On 30 March 2025, McGowan won the Scottish Challenge Cup with Livingston, playing the full game in a five-goal hammering over Queen's Park.
+In April 2025, McGowan was one of four Lions named as part of the 2024–25 PFA Scotland Championship Team of the Year.
+In total, McGowan played every minute in all 53 games of the season, and finished off in style by winning the Scottish Premiership play-offs to return the Lions to the Scottish Premiership.

 International career

 McGowan was part of the Australia team that qualified for the AFC Youth Championship 2008 in November 2007.
 McGowan was selected for the 2009 FIFA U-20 World Cup in Egypt; his brother and teammate Dylan McGowan, was not selected.

 McGowan started in the first match for the Young Socceroos in the 2009 FIFA U-20 World Cup, and received a yellow and a straight red against the Czech Republic for a studs up challenge which resulted in a penalty.

 He received his first call-up to the Australia senior squad in August 2012, when he was selected for the friendly match against Scotland, making his debut as a late substitute replacing Sasa Ognenovski.
 McGowan was booed by some sections of the home support due to his Hearts connections, with the game being played at Easter Road.

-He was named in Australia's 2014 FIFA World Cup squad and provided the assist to Tim Cahill's goal in Australia 3–2 loss to the Netherlands.
+He was named in Australia's 2014 FIFA World Cup squad and provided the assist to Tim Cahill's goal in Australia's 3–2 loss to the Netherlands.

 Family and personal life

 His parents emigrated to Australia in 1980, and McGowan was born in Adelaide into a Scottish family from Glasgow.
-His brother Dylan currently plays for Hamilton Academical, on loan from Kilmarnock.
+His brother Dylan currently plays for Hamilton Academical.